scalacenter/scala-3-migration-guide/docs/get-started.md

 - A large subset of the Scala 2 language still compiles to Scala 3.
 - The standard library is unchanged.
 - The ABI (Application Binary Interface) is unchanged.
 Scala 2.13 and Scala 3 libraries can be used on the same classpath.

+Surprisingly, the compatibility is better between Scala 2.13 and Scala 3.0 than it was between any two older Scala 2 versions:
 - The Scala 3 compiler can read the Scala 2.13 class files, so you can have Scala 2 dependencies in your Scala 3 project.
 - The scala 2.13 compiler will soon be able to read the Scala 3 class files as well.

-See the [Tasty reader roadmap](https://contributors.scala-lang.org/t/roadmap-for-the-tasty-reader-for-scala-2/4231).
+The next section of this guide focuses on the compatibility in the context of the migration.

 ## A Tour of the Migration Tools